ndronos/c-nomorph/Adamson-2011/README.md

 But this development wasn't driven by academic niceties or intellectual noodling.
 It was about getting stuff done.
 As Ritchie recall:

+"By 1971, our miniature computer center was beginning to have users.
+We all wanted to create interesting software more easily.
+Using assembler wasdreary enough that B, despite its performance problems, had been supplemented by a small library of useful service routines and was being used for more and more new programs."

 (Adamson, 2011)
 ```
 - http://cm.bell-labs.com/cm/cs/who/dmr/chist.html